Open the Second Sunday of Every Month

 The Craven Hall Historical Society, Inc. owns and operates Craven Hall, The John Fitch Steamboat Museum and the nearby Craven/Vansant Burying Ground.
 The Society is a 501(c)(3) non-profit corporation dedicated to providing education programs and conducting events to highlight late 18th and early 19th century life in this history-rich area of Bucks County, PA.

-To discover more about his fascinating life and achievements, click here.
+Discover more about his fascinating life and achievements.